How Expensive is Astrophotography? (What You Need to Spend)

 • How long can you use your existing equipment?

-Some of us have wives who may not like to see us spend our hard-earned cash on this hobby we love.
+Some of us have partners who may not like to see us spend our hard-earned cash on this hobby we love.
 This means you’ll probably have to justify your spending if you’re in this position.
 It may be a top priority for you, but maybe not so much for your family.

 You may decide that yes, I can afford astrophotography if I am careful and buy wisely.
 Yes, this is an option, but you will need patience and time to save for your next upgrade.